Alternative skills and resources for job searching

 • Promote wider thinking about Emotional tools, skills and strategies;

-• Promote a transfer of innovation in the field of Emotional Intelligence for job counsellors and job searchers.
+• Promote a transfer of innovation in the field of Emotional Intelligence for job counsellors and job seekers.

 What is Emotional Intelligence?
 What are the emotional skills?